Access to CPR and defibrillators

 Guidance for schools (Department for Education)

-The British Heart Foundation has set out information about part funding awards for public access defibrillators and training kits.
+The British Heart Foundation has information about part funding awards for public access defibrillators and training kits.
 Subject to eligibility, funding is available for non-commercial organisations who will provide unrestricted access to the PAD to members of the public.

-Public Health Funding
+Worcestershire Public Health Defibrillator Grant Funding

 A limited amount of Public Health funding is available to support organisations to obtain a defibrillator.
 This is subject to certain criteria based on current distribution of defibrillators in areas of highest need.